cfpb/design-system/packages/cfpb-icons/usage.md

 ["A Pretty Good SVG Icon System"](https://css-tricks.com/pretty-good-svg-icon-system/), in which he concludes, "Just include the icons inline."

-As a simple example, you could create one of our icon links like so:
+For example, you could create one of our icon links like so:

 <a class="a-link a-link__icon" href="#">
     <span class="a-link_text">Download the info sheet</span>